magento/devdocs/src/tools/site-wide-analysis.md

 {:.bs-callout-info}
 See the [user guide](https://docs.magento.com/user-guide/reports/site-wide-analysis-tool.html) for details about dashboards and reports.

 If you have an on-premises installation of {{ site.data.var.ee }}, you must install an agent on your infrastructure to use the tool.

 ## Agent

 The Site Wide Analysis Tool Agent allows you to use the Site Wide Analysis Tool for on-premises installations of {{ site.data.var.ee }}.

 The agent collects application and business data, analyzes it, and provides additional insights about the health of your installation so that you can improve customer experience.
 It monitors your application and helps you identify performance, security, availability, and application issues.

+Installing the agent requires the following steps:

+1. Verify system requirements
+1. Configure API keys in the Commerce Services Connector extension
+1. Install the agent
+1. Run the agent

 {:.bs-callout-tip}
 The agent supports multi-node {{ site.data.var.ee }} installations.
-You must install and confidure the agent on each node.
+You must install and configure the agent on each node.

 ## Architecture

 ![Architectural diagram of the Site Wide Analysis Tool agent]({{ site.baseurl }}/common/images/tools/swat-agent.svg)

-## Requirements
+## System requirements

 Before you begin, you must contact your Adobe Customer Success Manager (CSM) to obtain a license key and application name.
 You must use this information to configure the agent after installation.